-

 Lenoir (Caldwell Co.)
 Sept.
 21, 1861

 When the Civil War began, stamps were unavailable.
-A few postmasters printed their own stamps.
-The … Continue Reading…
+A few postmasters printed their own stamps can … Continue Reading…

 -